La Brévine

 La Brévine ([la bʁevin], [la brəˈvəna]) is a municipality in the Neuchâtel Canton in Switzerland.
-It is the largest village of the homonymous valley (Vallée de la Brévine).
-The area is renowned for its microclimate and is often much colder than nearby locations.
+It is the largest village in its eponymous valley, Vallée de la Brévine.
+The area is renowned for its complex microclimate, which is often much colder than nearby locations.

 History

+Although the earliest history is murky and given to folklore and speculation, the Vallée de la Brévine was reclaimed by local settlers from the Val de Travers from the 13th century onwards.
+Emigrants from Burgundy arrived during the 14th century.
+The toponymy of the name La Brévine is disputed; some sources interpret it as a variant of the word abreuvoir ("watering hole"), while others trace it back to a Common Celtic *Bebrona ("beaver stream").

 In the 17th century, "La Brévine" was used solely to refer to the village.
-It was not until the 18th century that the name came to represent the entire municipality.
+It was not until the 18th century that the name was used to refer to the municipality.
 The hamlet of Bémont was first mentioned in 1266 as Bemont, and Les Taillères was first mentioned in 1304 as Chaul de Estaleres.
-In the mid-1600s, a material source was discovered rich in iron carbonate.
+In the mid-1600s, iron carbonate was discovered in parts of La Brevine.
 In the middle of the 19th century, baths were built there, thanks to a subsidy by King Frédéric-Guillaume IV of Prussia, who was then still Prince of Neuchâtel.
 Today, the baths are no longer functioning.

 Geography

-La Brévine was 41.8 square kilometres (16+1⁄8 sq mi) as of 2009 [update].
+La Brévine's area is 41.8 square kilometres (16+1⁄8 sq mi) as of 2009.
 Of this area, 22.41 km2 (8+21⁄32 sq mi) or 53.6% is used for agricultural purposes, while 17.76 km2 (6+27⁄32 sq mi) or 42.5% is forested.
 Of the rest of the land, 0.97 km2 (240 acres) or 2.3% is settled (buildings or roads), 0.42 km2 (104 acres) or 1.0% is either rivers or lakes, and 0.4 km2 (100 acres) or 1.0% is unproductive land.

 Of the built-up area, housing and buildings made up 1.3%, and transportation infrastructure made up 0.9%.
 Of the forested land, 37.5% is heavily forested, and 4.9% is covered with orchards or small clusters of trees.
 Of the agricultural land, 0.3% is used for growing crops, 32.9% is pastures, and 20.4% is used for alpine pastures.
 All the water in the municipality is in lakes.

 The municipality was located in the district of Le Locle until the district level was eliminated on 1 January 2018.
 It is near the French border.
 It consists of the village of La Brévine (elevation 1,046 m or 3,432 ft) and the hamlets of Le Brouillet, Bémont, Les Taillères and La Châtagne, as well as scattered farmhouses.

 The largest lake in the valley, the Lac des Taillères, is located 2 km (1+1⁄4 mi) from the village.
 The highest point of the valley, the Crêt du Cervelet, is located 3 km (2 mi) from the town.